What are your chances of acceptance?

 8. Tell me about your leadership experience.

-Example: I previously served as one of four co-presidents for my high school’s Amnesty International club.
-In this role, I organize and supervise the organization of all meetings and events that we attend to raise awareness about social justice topics such as refugees or endangered species.
-This experience has taught me how to effectively manage a team and meet multiple deadlines in an organized manner.
+Example: As one of the co-presidents for my high school’s Amnesty International club, I organized and supervised the organization of all meetings and events that we attend to raise awareness about social justice topics such as refugees or endangered species.
+When I first joined the group, it was relatively inactive and focused mostly on letter-writing campaigns.
+However, in the wake of George Floyd, I rallied the group to become more involved with the Black Lives Matter movement.
+We attended events and reached out to local politicians to call attention to racial inequality in our community.
+This experience has taught me how to effectively manage a team, rally a diverse group around an issue, and organize efforts to effect change.

 Do you have enough leadership experience to get accepted to your top school?
 Calculate your chances for free now.